hindmasj/my-nifi-cluster/README.md

 I have no name!@d2f135d230e4:/$ ls /opt/bitnami/kafka/bin
 connect-distributed.sh        kafka-console-consumer.sh    ...

-I have no name!@7e44e251ba32:/$ exit exit
+I have no name!@d2f135d230e4:/$ exit exit
 $
 ````

 #### Run a Client Command

 You can run specific scripts or commands that are already in container.
+Notice you can use the service alias "kafka" as shorthand for the first available kafka broker.

 **Create a Topic**

 ````
 $ docker compose run kafka kafka-topics.sh \
-  --bootstrap-server my-nifi-cluster-kafka-1:9092 \
+  --bootstrap-server kafka:9092 \
   --create --topic my.source.topic \
   --replication-factor 3 --config retention.ms=36000000